SAP-samples/cp-cli-automate-operations/README.md

 This includes the creation of a directory, subaccounts and entitlements, as well as a Cloud Foundry space and an instance of the SAP HANA Cloud service in the space.

 ## Requirements
-You should have a Trial account on SAP BTP.
+You should have an account on SAP BTP.

 You need to have the cf CLI installed.